EPA ID: PAD982363970

 - In March 2007 the SVE/AI system was constructed.
 The system was operated until October 2009.
 The SVE/AI system recovered nearly 235 pounds of TCE from the soil, and the soil cleanup beneath the plant is complete.

-- A Special Bulletin was in issued in April 2007 and in May eight ventilation systems were installed in residential homes.
+- A Special Bulletin was in issued in April 2007 and in May eight additional vapor reduction systems were installed in residential homes.